alirgb/shop/README.md

 http://localhost:3000

-then youu can register and login
+then you can register and login

 hint: there is an admin user